mtalvi/smart-chunking/hybrid_summary.md

 ## 🎯 THE 4 DETECTION METHODS

+The current weights are just the weights right now and will be modified based on training.

 ### 1. 📝 Pattern Detection (40% weight)
 - **What**: Regex patterns and keyword matching
 - **Strength**: Fast, reliable for known Ansible patterns